Welcome to the Oklahoma City Astronomy Club!

 Why We Do What We Do...

 No hobby can inspire people and fire up their imagination quite like astronomy.
-We seek to bring the wonders of the universe to everyone ‘first hand’.
+We seek to bring the wonders of the universe to everyone first hand.
 We host informative, fascinating and just plain fun outings for the general public, schools, scout troops, and YOU!
-Please feel free to contact our Observing Coordinator to arrange a function for your own organization or attend one of our parties yourself.
+Please feel free to contact our Observing and Outreach Coordinator to arrange a function for your own organization or attend one of our parties yourself.

 Astronomy is also one of the few sciences where we amateurs can substantially contribute to the wealth of human knowledge.
 We strive to create an environment where those who wish to contribute will be supported and encouraged in their efforts.